microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 | **#feature is large**   | Feature Parallel     | Voting Parallel      |
 +-------------------------+----------------------+----------------------+

-More details about these parallel algorithms can be found in `optimization in parallel learning`_.
+More details about these parallel algorithms can be found in `optimization in parallel learning <./Features.rst#optimization-in-parallel-learning>`__.

 Build Parallel Version
 ----------------------

 Default build version support parallel learning based on the socket.

-If you need to build parallel version with MPI support, please refer to `Installation Guide`_.
+If you need to build parallel version with MPI support, please refer to `Installation Guide <./Installation-Guide.rst#build-mpi-version>`__.

 Preparation
 -----------